President of Ireland: Presidential role in Northern Ireland

 The naming dispute and consequent avoidance of contact at head of state level has gradually thawed since 1990.
-President Robinson (1990–97) chose unilaterally to break the taboo by regularly visiting the United Kingdom for public functions, frequently in connection with Anglo-Irish Relations or to visit the Irish emigrant community in Great Britain.
+President Robinson (1990–97) chose unilaterally to break the taboo by regularly visiting the United Kingdom for public functions, frequently in connection with Anglo-Irish relations or to visit the Irish emigrant community in Great Britain.
 In another breaking of precedent, she accepted an invitation to Buckingham Palace by Queen Elizabeth II.
 Palace accreditation supplied to journalists referred to the "visit of the president of Ireland".
-Between 1990 and 2010, both Robinson and her successor President McAleese (1997–2011) visited the Palace on numerous occasions, while senior members of the British royal family – the then-Prince of Wales (now Charles III); the Duke of York; Prince Edward, then Earl of Wessex; and Prince Philip, Duke of Edinburgh – all visited both presidents of Ireland at Áras an Uachtaráin.
+Between 1990 and 2010, both Robinson and her successor President McAleese (1997–2011) visited the Palace on numerous occasions, while senior members of the British royal family – the then-Prince of Wales (later Charles III); the then-Duke of York (later Andrew Mountbatten-Windsor); Prince Edward, then-Earl of Wessex; and Prince Philip, Duke of Edinburgh – all visited both presidents of Ireland at Áras an Uachtaráin.
 The presidents also attended functions with the Princess Royal.
 President Robinson jointly hosted a reception with the queen at St. James's Palace, London, in 1995, to commemorate the one hundred and fiftieth anniversary of the foundation of the Queen's Colleges in 1845 (the Queen's Colleges are now known as Queen's University Belfast, University College Cork, and the University of Galway).
 These contacts eventually led to a state visit of Elizabeth II to Ireland in 2011.

 Though the president's title implicitly asserted authority in Northern Ireland, in reality the Irish president needed government permission to visit there.
 (The Constitution of Ireland in Article 3 explicitly stated that "[p]ending the re-integration of the national territory" the authority of the Irish state did not extend to Northern Ireland.
 Presidents prior to the presidency of Mary Robinson were regularly refused permission by the Irish government to visit Northern Ireland.)